frontojs/template/README.md

-# Codemy.net V2
+# FrontoJS Starter Template

-This is the new Codemy.net Site
+This is the Starter Template for FrontoJS